bitliege/bitliege.github.io/_posts/2016-03-26-first-impressions-stardew-valley.markdown

 ### Controls

 The second major flaw that plagues this game is an inaccurate set of controls.
 Initially, the game feels very responsive, but as the player warms up to the controls, they develop an eagerness and memory for certain activities.
 This begins to reveal certain inaccuracies or mishaps that can occur by miss-clicking or targeting the wrong square.
 More than one pig has been accidentally milked and dozens of crops sacrificed in the name of tilling the land.
-More reliable, accurate targeting (a target square outline perhaps?) would benefit the experience tremendously.
+A handy setting allows the player to turn on tile targeting, however I believe that more reliable, accurate controls would benefit the experience tremendously.

-## What I Hope Comes Soon
+<h2 class="section">What I Hope Comes Soon</h2>

 ### Marriage Events